Trump: ‘Bob Mueller Should Not Testify’

-President Donald Trump said on Sunday the special counsel Robert Mueller should not testify before Congress in regard to his investigation into Russian meddling in the 2016 election, The Hill reports.
+President Donald Trump said on Sunday that special counsel Robert Mueller should not testify before Congress in regard to his investigation into Russian meddling in the 2016 election, The Hill reports.
 Mueller’s testimony was requested by Democrats following ongoing conflict with Attorney General William Barr, who has been criticized for his handling of the report, particularly when it comes to an abbreviated summary Barr released that many are now characterizing as misleading.

 Trump delivered the statement in a short series of tweets late Sunday morning.